acedesigns/Setup-Work-Flow/README.md

 ##My set up for Ubuntu 14.04##

-This serves as a ducumentation oon how I was able to set up my Ubuntu 14.04.1 LTS.
+This serves as a ducumentation on how I was able to set up my Ubuntu 14.04.1 LTS.
 I was able to find that info using '`lsb_release -a`' via the terminal.

-## Setting Up Your LAMMP Stack ##
+## Setting Up the LAMMP Stack ##
 - `sudo apt-get install apache2`
 - `sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql`
 - `sudo mysql_install_db`